-Table 44 Predicted outcomes for water environment
+Table 45 Predicted outcomes for water environment

-Impact Project Phase Spatial extent Duration Significance Assessment Modification of hydrological processes Construction Study area Permanent Low Changes to the hydrology of rivers and lakes during construction are expected to be minor.
-While reduced flows will be experienced in the upper sections of the Kvane and Taseq rivers, flows in the lower sections of these watercourses is expected to be maintained.
-Operation of tailings dam Operations Study area Life of mine Low No water will be released from the TSF during operations.
-After closure the water will be treated for a period of six years to ensure that discharged water meets appropriate water quality criteria.
-Waste Rock Runoff Operations Closure Study area Long term Low Studies show the waste rock runoff composition will require little dilution to reach the composition of sea water.
-Discharge of excess water to Nordre Semilik Operations Study area Life of mine Low A dilution factor of ~ 2500 will be required to obtain no effects levels for the most critical parameters including safety margins.
-The required dilution can be obtained in the marine area on local scale of 1 - 3 km2 and in a vertical confined lens of water when the outlet is constructed -40m sub-surface.
+Impact Project Phase Spatial extent Duration Significance Assessment Discharge of excess water to Nordre Semilik Operations Study area Life of mine Low A dilution factor of ~ 2500 will be required to obtain no effects levels for the most critical parameters including safety margins.
+The required dilution can be obtained in the marine area on local scale of 1 $- 3 \text{ km}^2$ and in a vertical confined lens of water when the outlet is constructed -40m sub-surface.
 Spills Construction Operations Study area Life of mine Low The impact of spills is expected to be limited based on the application of international best practice standards.
 Aerosol spray from TSF Operations Closure Study area Long term Low Impact to the water catchment area is low due to prevailing wind directions, topography and low rate of deposition.
 Release of tailings water and solids from TSF embankment failure Closure Study area Long term Low TSF embankment failure risk is considered extremely low and very unlikely.